-EU hazard-based criteria for labeling and registration of pesticides risk assessment approach to regulatory decision-making on pesticides.
+As aforementioned, the Brazilian hazard-based cut-off criteria for pesticide registration are unique in the world.
+In the US, the Environmental Protection Agency (EPA) adopts a risk assessment approach to regulatory decision-making on pesticides.
 A hazard-based cut-off approach is employed for pesticide labeling and placing on the market in the EU21.
 There are, however, marked differences between the cut-off criteria that have been adopted in Brazil since 1989, and those introduced in the European Union in 2009.
 The differences between Brazilian and European Union cut-off criteria are summarized in Table 1.